erotronik/airotic/userguide/README.md

 ## Debug mode: breath sensor

 In UART mode type <pre>!D1</pre>.
 You will start to receive the breath sensor data.
 Go back and select "Plotter" to get a live graph of readings from the breath sensor.
 One line is the current value, the other the moving average.
-Each breath should cause a significant negative peak
+Each breath should cause a significant negative peak.

+In the current code this mode is disabled, you'll need to uncomment line 184/185 in bubbler.ino

 ## Debug mode: proximity sensor